 The wedding day timeline.
 It’s the thing that every single one of your wedding vendor team is going to need from you.
-We pretty much schedule our whole game plan based on your order of events, so it definitely is an important document to have ready before the day.
+Our game plan is based on your schedule of events, so it is definitely important have it ready before the wedding day.

-There are a lot of sample timelines floating out there in the internet, and you may have already received a great template from your wedding planner or photographer.
+There are a lot of sample timelines floating out there in the internet.
+You may have already received a great one from your wedding planner or photographer.

-As a videographer, I don’t want to give you another complete step by step list of the day, but I would love to offer a few suggestions on how to ensure your video team fits into your timeline, so the whole day can run super smoothly.
+I don’t want to give you just another full schedule of the day.
+But I would love to offer a few suggestions on how to best put the needs of the wedding video in your timeline.

-For your video team, the ceremony is the most technically complicated part of the day, and we definitely need prep-time before it starts to ensure we capture all the audio and video footage.
+For a videographer, the ceremony is the most technically complicated part of the day.
+We definitely need time before it starts to ensure our audio and video equipment is properly set up before guests arrive.

-For my assistant and I, we start setting up for the ceremony one hour before the scheduled start time.
-We cannot film any other footage of the bride and groom during this time, because we want to have everything ready to capture the main event of your day before your guests start taking their seats.
+In your timeline, the ceremony setup for video needs to start one hour before the scheduled ceremony start time.
+We cannot film any other footage of the bride and groom during this time.

 Reception Events and Dinner

-The reception dinner is a perfect opportunity to schedule the meal break for your photo and video vendors so they are fresh and ready to capture the rest of the evening.
+The reception dinner is a perfect opportunity to schedule the meal break for your photo and video team so they are refreshed and ready to capture the rest of the evening.

-Here is the layout that I found works best for your reception.
+Here is the layout that I found works best for the reception.

 - Grand Entrance